hagesake/persistent-shopping-cart-nextjs/README.md

 In this demo I've tried to implement two patterns for managing the state.
 In the first one I've used a redux-like pattern splitting the store into slices and in the second one I've used two individual stores that are co-dependent.

-Keeping in mind this is a demo for studying and learn the details of this tool I didn't stoof quite faithfull to the initial concept LOL.
+Keeping in mind this is a demo for studying and learn the details of this tool I didn't stood quite faithfull to the initial concept (LOL!!!).
 I will be updating and enhancing this demo in some near future, for sure.

 ## Project setup